rajesh-kanade/weRecruit/readme.md

     - Coming soon

 ## Upgrade checklist ( TODO -> write script for this)
+- from terminal login to the werecruit container.
+For creds contact admin.
+- run  `cd /etc/werecruit`
 - [stop](#stopping-werecruit) werecruit
     - run `git status` to list files you may changed on the prod.
     - if the werecruit_start.sh is changed then you may first want to restore it on server b by running `git restore werecruit_start.sh`
 - Db upgrade *if applicable*
 - .env file update *if applicable*.
-- optionally clean up flask sessions folder
+- *optionally* clean up flask sessions folder
-- optionally clean up werecruit.log folder.
+- *optionally* clean up werecruit.log folder.
+- run `git pull` to get all the latest code
 - do `chmod +x werecruit_start.sh`.
-Note executable permisions are lost in every git pull which has a modified version of wercecruit_start.sh.
+Note executable permisions are lost in every git pull which has a *modified version of wercecruit_start.sh*.
 - run `we_recruit_start.sh`
 - sanity test with test data
     - test user acct -> rkanade@gmail.com